BabylonJS/BabylonToolkit/readme.md

 # Babylon Toolkit

 The **Unity Exporter** is host to a set of tools designed to provide a small subset of native game editor features to export scene content files.
 You can create your games using a design time script component based architecture.
-The recommended editor version is 2022 LTS or greater.
+The minimum editor version for Babylon Toolkit 2024 is Unity 6000.0.5f1 or greater.
+Legacy toolkits require editor versions 2021, 2022 or 2023.

 # Documentation